wp-plugins/article-difficulty-level/Readme.txt

 * User can select the difficulty level for each post in post area.
 * User can able to choose the star size and color to show the difficulty level.
-* User can able to choose the where to show the difficulty level, that is either in Home only or Post only or Both.
+* User can able to choose the where to show the difficulty level, that is either in Home only or Post only or Both. v 3.0

+* Now user can update wide list of icons for their difficulty level from http://fortawesome.github.io/Font-Awesome/icons/

 v 2.2.2 [19-5-2014]